rafanake/fpdf/README.md

-# fpdf
-FPDF Wrapper Class
+# FPDF Wrapper Class

-FPDF is a PHP class which allows to generate PDF files with pure PHP, that is to say without using the PDFlib library.
+### FPDF is a PHP class which allows to generate PDF files with pure PHP, that is to say without using the PDFlib library.
 F from FPDF stands for Free: you may use it for any kind of usage and modify it to suit your needs.

-FPDF has other advantages: high level functions.
+### FPDF has other advantages: high level functions.
 Here is a list of its main features:

 Choice of measure unit, page format and margins
 Page header and footer management